 - Contact a Licensed Electrical Contractor to make repairs.

 - Once you have hired a Licensed Electrical Contractor:

 - The contractor will file for a notification of work (permit) with ESA so there is a record of the work;

 - An ESA Inspector will confirm the power can be reconnected and will inform the utility that it can reconnect; and

 - The utility will reconnect when it is able to do so.

-- After the work is complete, ask the contractor for a copy of the ESA Certificate of Acceptance.
-This is for your records and for insurance purposes.
 According to the Insurance Bureau of Canada, most home insurance policies cover the cost to repair a home's electrical mast.
-A Licensed Electrical Contractor must do the repairs, and you must pay your insurance policy deductible.
-Send the insurer the receipts you've kept for the claim.
+However, a Licensed Electrical Contractor must do the repairs, and you must pay your insurance policy deductible.
+Send the insurer your receipts for the claim.

 Hire someone who can legally do electrical work in Ontario.